 Donna J. Haraway, Staying with the Trouble: Making Kin in the Chthulucene (Duke University Press Books, 2016)

 Thursday, October 1

 What is Columbus’ past and future relationship with its own ecology and resiliency?
-Miller Prize recipients Belinda Tato and Jose Luis Vallejo of Ecosistema Urbano join Heather Pope, City of Columbus Director of Redevelopment, landscape architects Rachel Kavathe and Randy Royer, and CORE project manager Jason Larrison in a dialogue that looks at Columbus’ historic relationship to its waterways and future ecological initiatives through the Riverfront Redevelopment Plan, and the introduction of pollinator parks to our community.
+Miller Prize recipients Belinda Tato and Jose Luis Vallejo of Ecosistema Urbano joined Heather Pope, City of Columbus Director of Redevelopment, landscape architects Rachel Kavathe and Randy Royer, and CORE project manager Jason Larrison in a dialogue that looks at Columbus’ historic relationship to its waterways and future ecological initiatives through the Riverfront Redevelopment Plan, and the introduction of pollinator parks to our community.

 Heather Pope, Jason Larrison, and Randy Royer

 Columbus Riverfront Project, Columbus IN

 Associate Curator, Exhibit Columbus / Ball State University

 Rachel Kavathe, AICP/ASLA, is an artist, landscape architect, and city planner.
 Her work focuses on site-specific art installations, place-based master planning and public space design.
 She founded Loci Creative in 2015 and relocated her art and design studio to Columbus in 2017.
 Rachel is an adjunct professor at Ball State University College of Architecture and Planning.
 She is a founding member of Columbus’s growing “Friends of Pollinator Parks” movement.